VTTCAU/VTT_TRACKING/README.md

 # VTT_TRACKING

+This repository is for VTT tracking research results.
+Even if a scene change occurs in the video, it gives the same ID.
+The configuration is largely based on multi-object tracking using re-id method and the image2text method is a separate module.

-This repository mainly use Image-Text-Embedding method and Person ReID baseline.
+We mainly use Image-Text-Embedding method and Person ReID baseline.

 current code borrows heavily from Image-Text-Embedding.
 The images were taken from CUHK PEDES dataset.